 Leadership Education for Aspiring

 Leadership Education for Aspiring Physicians (LEAP) is a project-based seminar series designed for Bay Area premedical students seeking structured leadership development while improving community health and wellness.
-Successful participants will partner with community-based insitutions or organizations to develop, implement, and evaluate community-directed projects aimed at improving health outcomes for a community where participants consider themselves to be a member.
+Successful participants have partnered with peers and community-based insitutions or organizations to develop, implement, and evaluate projects aimed at improving health outcomes in a community where they consider themselves to be a member.

 Participants attend monthly seminars and working sessions between October and June, concluding with a capstone project that emphasizes health leadership and activism in the domains of service, advocacy, and/or research.

-- Pre-health students who may be in or considering leadership roles on their college campuses or in their communities.
+- may be in or considering leadership roles on their college campuses or in their communities.

-- Pre-health students interested in making a positive impact on community health and wellness.
+- are interested in making a positive impact on community health and wellness.

-- Pre-health students with an interest in community/population health and health interventions.
+- have an interest in community/population health and health interventions.

-- Pre-health students looking to build their co-curricular experiences as a preparatory experience prior to graduate and professional school application
+- aim to build their co-curricular experiences as a preparatory experience prior to graduate and professional school application

-Meetings are offered on the Stanford School of Medicine campus unless otherwise specified.
-Sessions are held 1-2 Saturdays per month from 9am - 2pm.
+Mandatory meetings will be offered online only during the 2020-2021 academic year.
+Sessions are held 1-2 Saturdays per month from 9am - 1pm.
 Participants receive advising and project planning support for the successful development, implementation and evaluation of their projects.
-The sessions are self-contained though require some reading and writing assignments outside of the session meeting dates.

 What's In It for Me?

 - Pre-health professional development and practical skills that you will use throughout your academic and professional career

 - Training from an institutional leader in medical student and physician leadership development